 As a student here, we know you'll be busy but there's no shortage of places to grab a quick bite.

-There are many Italian restaurants in Glasgow, but Qua Italian Restaurant, 2 minutes’ walk from campus is a highlight.
-Alternatively, if you fancy some traditional Italian pizza, head to Peasano in the Merchant City – one of the newest and most popular pizza places in Glasgow.
+There are many Italian restaurants in Glasgow, but Qua Italian Restaurant and Amore Ristorante e Pizzeria are just two minutes’ walk from campus.
+Alternatively, check out Paesano in the Merchant City – one of the newest and most popular pizza places in Glasgow.

 For curry lovers, KoolBa on Candleriggs is highly rated for its Indian and Persian foods.
 A Mexican feast can be enjoyed at Topolabamba on St. Vincent Street, offering a varied menu including tacos, tostadas, quesadillas, burritos and more.